Skip to content

 Global vs module-level artifacts

-• Global (whole system): kaddo add standards|security|stack|git-strategy writes architecture/<topic>.md once for the system.
+• Global (whole system): kaddo add standards|security|stack|git-strategy writes knowledge/tech/<topic>.md once for the system.
 See Standards, security & stack and Git strategy.

-• Module-level (per repo): architecture/modules/<id>/*.md, generated by kaddo modules map.
+• Module-level (per repo): knowledge/tech/modules/<id>/*.md, generated by kaddo modules map.

 Kaddo never scans the secondary repos, never calls a Git/GitHub API, and never runs a security scan.
 It maps structure deterministically; your LLM agents do the interpretation.